Skip to main content

 How to Discuss Your CS Capstone Project in an Interview

 Your capstone is the closest thing to real work you've done.
-Tell it as a three-act story — problem, decision, outcome — and lead with the technical choice you owned, not the team's collective output.
+Tell it as a three-act story (problem, decision, outcome) and lead with the technical choice you owned, not the team's collective output.
 Most candidates undersell capstones by describing what was built instead of what they decided.

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 How do you discuss your CS capstone project in an interview?

 Tell it as a three-act story: what problem you were solving, the one or two key technical decisions you made, and what the outcome was.
 Lead with the decision you personally owned, give numbers where you have them, and stop talking after two minutes so the interviewer can ask follow-ups.
-The capstone is your strongest piece of evidence as a new grad — frame it like work, not like coursework.
+The capstone is your strongest piece of evidence as a new grad, so frame it like work, not like coursework.

 Why the capstone matters more than you think

 If you treat the capstone as just one bullet on your resume, you're leaving the highest-signal asset you have on the table.
+For the bullet itself, how to quantify your CS project bullets covers the resume side; this guide is about the spoken version.

 The three-act structure